Laboratory Training 1

 3.4"Country" and "Census" Classes

-In the examples from the "Fundamentals of Java Programming" course, class hierarchies to represent country
+In the examples from the Java Basic Programming Course, class hierarchies to represent country

 and population censuses were considered.
 In laboratory training